fDesmet/fDesmet.github.io/content/authors/admin/_index.md

 ---

-I'm Flora, a postdoctoral researcher in the [Environmental Physics Group](https://up.ethz.ch/) at [ETH Zürich](https://ethz.ch/en.html), Switzerland.
+I'm Flora, a postdoctoral researcher in the [Climate and Agriculture Group](https://www.agroscope.admin.ch/agroscope/en/home/about-us/organization/competence-divisions-strategic-research-divisions/agroecology-environment/climate-agriculture.html) at [Agroscope](https://www.agroscope.admin.ch/agroscope/en/home.html), Switzerland.
 <br>

-My work aims at better understanding the dynamic of acidity (low pH) **extreme events** in the ocean and of their **temporal evolution under climate change**.
-Besides the long-term evolution of these extreme events, I investigate their seasonal to decadal predictability.
-I use a **high-resolution regional ocean model** to conduct my investigations.
+My work aims at better characterizing and **quantifying the climate benefit of carbon farming solutions**.
+Via the calculation of **radiative forcing** (i.e., the change in energy balance at the top of the atmosphere due to a change in a driver of climate change, such as CO$_2$ atmospheric concentration), I aim at better accounting for possible non-permanency of carbon sequestration and trade-offs between greenhouse gas.
 <br>

 Besides work, I am enjoying outdoor adventures, both at sea and in the mountains.
-I am currently sailing in Norway, after having bought an old 10 m sailing boat in Germany and sailed it up north to Norway.